Kurdamir: Geography

 The district shares borders with Agsu, Goychay, Ujar, Imishli, Sabirabad, Hajigabul and Zardab rayons.
-It has warm semi-arid climate.
-The relief mainly consists of lowland plains that are below the sea level.
-The river network is very sparse (Girdymanchay and Aghsu rivers flowing through this region), mainly Gray-Brown Earth and Gray soils are commonly found under Kserofit bushes and Tugay forests, semi-arid deserts.
+It has a warm semi-arid climate.
+The relief mainly consists of lowland plains that are below sea level.
+The river network is very sparse (Girdymanchay and Aghsu rivers flow through this region).
+Mainly Gray-Brown Earth and Gray soils are commonly found under Kserofit bushes and Tugay forests, semi-arid deserts.
 Wild boars, wolves, foxes, jackals, pheasants, francolins, wild ducks and geese, etc. constitute the fauna of the district.
-Moreover, the Shirvan collector passing through the territory of the district.
-The improper human activities when using irrigation, outstanding run off precipitation, as well as the wind causes soil erosion in the region.
+Moreover, the Shirvan collector passed through the territory of the district.
+The improper human activities when using irrigation, outstanding runoff precipitation, as well as the wind, cause soil erosion in the region.

 Climate

-Dry subtropical climate is mostly characteristic for the region.
-These climates tend to have hot, sometimes extremely hot, summers and warm to cool winters, with some to minimal precipitation. rainless summers and wetter winters.
+A dry subtropical climate is mostly characteristic of the region.
+These climates tend to have hot, sometimes extremely hot, summers and warm to cool winters, with some to minimal precipitation.
+Rainless summers and wetter winters.
 Rainfall ranges from 430 mm-185, relative air humidity from 50 - 60% in summer, 75 - 80% during the winter months.
 The average temperature is 4.6 °C in January and 28 °C in July.
 The average annual temperature is 15.8 °C in the region.
 The highest temperature ever recorded in Kurdamir was 44 °C (2000).